DRIII33/FinOps-Data-Strategy-FOCUS-Project/README.md

 This SQL transformation ensures that while the **raw data is messy**, the **reporting layer is clean and complete**, guaranteeing $100\%$ of costs can be attributed to a dimension (`Aether`, `Nexus`, or the designated problem category: `UNKNOWN`).

 ---

+**Portfolio Project Disclaimer**

+**Disclaimer FinOps Data Strategy Portfolio Project**

+This portfolio project, titled **FOCUS-Aligned Multi-Cloud Data Strategy**, is a conceptual exercise designed to demonstrate proficiency in the core competencies required of a **Senior Data Strategist** at a firm like IBM Consulting, particularly within the FinOps domain.

+All data used in this project, including the raw billing records *(raw_multi_cloud_billing_data.csv)* and business metrics *(business_dau_metrics.csv)*, is **entirely synthetic, anonymized, and fictional**.
+The **challenges**—specifically the 62% allocation rate and the $506K unallocated cost liability—were derived from common, publicly discussed pain points and industry reports related to multi-cloud cost management and tagging governance (Frameworks like **FOCUS** are publicly available)

+The use of company names such as **IBM Cloudability, AWS**, and **GCP** is purely for **contextual realism and architectural simulation** and does not imply any actual or historical relationship, data, or endorsement.
+This project does not intend to misrepresent the financial or operational status of any company mentioned.
+Its sole purpose is to showcase the application of data strategy, BigQuery, and FinOps principles to solve real-world business problems.